alothomas/Retina-Blood-Vessel-Segmentation/README.md

 All scripts related to analysis of the retinas are in the Analysis folder.

+- Filtering of perfused areas can be done using `filtering_all.py`.
-- First align the layers using the first script ´area_fraction.ipynb´.
+- Align the layers using the first script `area_fraction.ipynb`.
 Only run afterwards the other scripts.